 Listening to our user community

-Adoptium has a very loyal user community, and they were keen to let us know that even with knowledge of the
+Adoptium has a very loyal user community, and they were keen to let us know that even with

 Adoptium has always focused on ensuring that the quality of our runtime binaries remains very high.
 The Temurin Compliance Project checks that each runtime is Java standards compliant, then Eclipse AQAvit verifies the quality of the runtime for use in production environments through an extensive battery of testing and analysis.